-By interrupting the results of the study in light of a resilience approach (Fergus & Zimmerman, 2005) we can see that religiosity serves as a protective factor in face of risk factors and negative social experiences, bullying victimization in our case.
-Following this approach (Fergus & Zimmerman, 2005), religiosity provide an internal "protection" and resilience that helps bullied children overcome the negative impacts of bullying by peers.
-It functions as an emotional coping strategy that help children who face stressful life events cope with it better compared to children who show lower levels of religiosity, and therefore the harm caused to their subjective well-being is lower.
-Religious children are seems to be more resilient in face of negative experiences as they have the ability to use their faith aiming at maintaining a positive vision of a meaningful life (Davis, Kerr, & Kurpius, 2003).
-This notion might explain the moderating effect of religiosity on the association between bullying victimization and subjective well-being.
-In a similar vein, previous studies conducted among adolescents indicated that adolescents with higher levels of spirituality tend to perceive their peers in a better light (Dutkova et al., 2017) and therefore they tend to forgive them when they experience conflictual situations, as forgiveness is one of the aspects of religiosity (Carter et al., 2013).
-These positive aspects in interacting with others among children with higher levels of religiosity, may explain the protective role that religiosity play among children and how religiosity might protect their well-being even if they face stressful life events.
+By interpreting the results of the study in light of a resilience approach (Fergus & Zimmerman, 2005), we see that religiosity serves as a protective factor in face of risk factors and negative social experiences, bullying in our case.
+Religiosity provides an internal “protection” and resilience that helps children overcome the negative impact of bullying by peers.
+It is an emotional coping strategy that helps children cope with stressful life events better than those with lower levels of religiosity.
+Therefore, the harm caused to their SWB is lower.
+Our findings indicate that religious children are more resilient in face of negative experiences as they can draw on their faith to maintain a positive vision of a meaningful life (Davis et al., 2003).
+This coheres with studies of adolescents that indicate that those with higher levels of spirituality tend to perceive their peers in a better light (Dutkova et al., 2017) and, therefore, tend to forgive them when they experience conflict situations, since forgiveness is an aspect of religiosity (Carter et al., 2013).

-From an attachment point of view, beliefs in God (and high presence) as part of the child religiosity, might function as a symbolic attachment that gives one assurance and emotional security that enables adjustment in face of danger or confusion (Grannqvist, 2014).
-In the context of negative social experiences such as bullying by peers, this type of emotional attachment with God provide an internal source of strength by developing an image of God as a safe, caring and responsive divine being (Kirkpatrick, 1992).
-Relying on God as a secure attachment figure might help bullied children regulate the emotional distress they experience in their lives, helping them internalize a positive point of view to life, and maintain a sense of life meaning (Holder et al., 2010).
-This internal process can help children cope with negative social experiences positively and thus the harm to their well-being and life satisfaction is lower.
-A similar coping mechanism was found in previous studies among young children who suffer from different stressful life events, such as orphanhood, chronic illness and disability, where children's' religious beliefs helped them to cope effectively (Renani et al., 2014; Yendork & Somhlaba, 2017).
+From an attachment point of view, belief in God and higher powers, as part of the child’s religiosity, might function as a symbolic attachment that provides assurance and emotional security that enables adjustment in face of danger or confusion (Granqvist, 2014).
+In the context of negative social experiences such as bullying by peers, this type of emotional attachment to God provides an inner source of strength by developing an image of God as protective, caring and responsive (Kirkpatrick, 1992).
+Relying on attachment to God seems to help bullied children regulate the emotional distress they experience in their lives, helping them to internalize a positive view of life and its meaning (Holder et al., 2010).
+This can help children cope with negative social experiences positively and thus lower the harm to their well-being and life satisfaction.
+Similar coping mechanisms were found in studies of young children who suffer from different stressful life events such as orphanhood, chronic illness, and disability, where children’s religious beliefs helped them to cope effectively (Renani et al., 2014; Yendork & Somhlaba, 2017).

-Furthermore, the findings of the current study emphasize that similarly to adolescents and adults, young children also benefit psychologically from their religious and spiritual beliefs.
-Possibly by turning to a God figure for comfort they better cope with difficulties in their lives (Davis et al., 2018; Granqvist, 2020; Mahoney 2021).
+Furthermore, the findings of the current study underline that, like adolescents and adults, young children also benefit psychologically from their religious and spiritual beliefs.
+(Davis et al., 2018; Granqvist, 2020; Mahoney 2021).

-Study limitations and future research
+5.4 Study limitations and possible future research